JoakimOL/Ttm4135-compendium/src/09-hashes.md

 > Use a fixed-size compression function applied to multiple blocks of the message

-A compression function here is defined as a function that takes two _n_-bit input strings and produces a single _n_-bit output stirng.
+A compression function here is defined as a function that takes two _n_-bit input strings and produces a single _n_-bit output string.

-The Merkle-Damgård constuction chains these together.
+The Merkle-Damgård construction chains these together.
 An IV (similar to the ones used in block ciphers) and the first block of a message, $m_1$, is input to the compression function.
 The output is used as the input for the second compression, instead of the IV, in addition to the block, $m_2$.